AyushAmbastha/The-Security-Interview-Guide/OWASP Top 10/README.md

 The risks are ordered according to <ins>prevalence, detectability, impact and exploitability.</ins>

-Note: The most recent version was released in 2021 and that's what we are going to be discussing today.
+Note: The most recent version was released in 2021 and that's what we are going to be discussing in this section.